Updated June 2026

 It’s about prevention.
 Not treatment.
 Get ahead of the problem.

 For example, if you’re running with a hydration vest, apply balm under the straps.
 This prevents nasty shoulder chafe.
-For tips on how to run with a backpack without it bouncing, remember to chafe-proof those contact points too.
+For tips on backpack running guide, remember to chafe-proof those contact points too.

 Reapplication During Ultra Distances